Single Central Record ISI Updates: 5 Critical 2026 Inspection Changes

 Summary

-Need Support with Your SCR?
+Need Support With Your SCR?

 There should be no higher priority for any educational establishment than child safety.
 Whether this is making sure the corridors are clean and tidy, adequate supervision during activities or taking every possible measure to ensure the employees of the school and any sub-contractors are fully vetted before working with young or vulnerable people.